 - And there are many (smaller) arboretums, Botanical gardens and specialized Medicinal Plant gardens in and around Chiang Mai.

-A bit of off road driving is also great fun.
+A bit of off road driving - not suitable for scooters.

 (This trail is not in Mae Takhrai or Chaeson National Park)